Help us improve your experience.

 These statements are described in the following sections:

-Configuring the Event Script Log Filename
+Configure the Event Script Log Filename

-Configuring the Number and Size of Event Script Log Files
+Configure the Number and Size of Event Script Log Files

 By default, when the trace file reaches 128 KB in size, it is renamed and compressed to filename.0.gz, then filename.1.gz, and so on, until there are 10 trace files.
 Then the oldest trace file (filename.9.gz) is overwritten.

-You can configure the limits on the number and size of trace files by including the following statements at the [edit event-options event-script traceoptions file <filename>] hierarchy level:
+You can configure the limits on the number and size of trace files by including the following statements at the [edit event-options event-script traceoptions file filename] hierarchy level:

 For example, set the maximum file size to 640 KB and the maximum number of files to 20.
 When the file that receives the output of the tracing operation (filename) reaches 640 KB, it is renamed and compressed to filename.0.gz, and a new file called filename is created.
 When filename reaches 640 KB, filename.0.gz is renamed filename.1.gz and filename is renamed and compressed to filename.0.gz.
 This process repeats until there are 20 trace files.
 Then the oldest file (filename.19.gz) is overwritten.